 French hotel group Accor has today pledged to double the number of its UK apprentices, bringing the total to 300 by the end of 2016.

-Accor has hosted an Apprentice Day at its London training Académie with the aim of inspiring young people to begin a career within the hospitality industry and encourage them to consider an apprenticeship as a route into the sector.
+Later today (March 10), Accor will host an Apprentice Day at its London training Académie with the aim of inspiring young people to begin a career within the hospitality industry and encourage them to consider an apprenticeship as a route into the sector.

-As part of the event, attendees took part in ‘The Big Hospitality Conversation’, which will bring Accor apprentices and Accor business people together with young people, to have a conversation about the hospitality sector and apprenticeships.
+As part of the event, attendees will take part in ‘The Big Hospitality Conversation’, which will bring Accor apprentices and Accor business people together with young people, to have a conversation about the hospitality sector and apprenticeships.

 Thomas Dubaere, managing director at Accor UK & Ireland said: “We believe in the value of apprenticeships, which is why we are committed to growing the number that we have in the UK.